 Definition: a polite way to end an email or letter.

 For examples of ways to begin emails or letters, check out our article on Beginning an Email in English.

 Definition: to begin liking someone or something when you didn’t at first.

 Example: He’s warming up to the idea of getting a dog.

 Definition: greeting someone; being very happy to see him or her.

 Example: What a warm welcome from my host family!
 They had a big BBQ for me and I got to meet all of my neighbors.

 San Diego’s (Very Warm!)
 Yearly Weather Averages

-In this chart, we can see the average high and low temperatures.
+In the chart below, we can see the average high and low temperatures.
 San Diego stays consistently warm in the winter months, so although you need a jacket at night, it doesn’t have to be a huge parka!

-The Pacific Ocean gets significantly warmer in the summer months, but with a wet suit, San Diego’s surfers are in the water all year.
+The Pacific Ocean gets significantly warmer in the summer months, but with a wet suit, San Diego’s surfers can be in the water all year.